danvk/aoc2023/README.md

 Plugging the sample graph into graphviz makes it pretty obvious what the clusters are!
 But this runs out of memory for my input.

+New idea: find the shortest paths between all modules, count which paths they use.
+Maybe the top ~100 are the ones to consider?

+Also maybe I should just switch to Python.
+NetworkX has a `k_edge_components` that solves the problem.
+So I guess I should read about how that works?

 ## Day 24

 For part 2 I guess this is just a really big system of equations?